 Activities while you’re abroad give you the opportunity to experience culture and local life in a new place and get you out of your comfort zone.
 They are becoming more and more popular around the world as travellers are increasingly seeking authentic experiences that aren’t so “touristy”.
 You get to meet new people, as they are often done in groups, who have similar interests to you and are often open to meet up again later.
 Take a cooking class in Napoli, a photography walk in Barcelona, or learn a new painting technique in Copenhagen.
 Activities are often hosted by locals who will help you with safety insights and clue you up on common ways tourists are targeted and the safest areas to visit.

-Cruises are appealing, especially in your 50s, because you can visit new destinations while travelling in comfort and luxury with people your own age and with families.
+Cruises are appealing, because you can visit new destinations while travelling in comfort and luxury with people your own age and with families.
 Your hotel travels with you as you stop in ports and have the opportunity to explore them, and cruise companies often organise activities to help you make the most of stopovers.
 The amenities are often excellent, and you have everything you need for a relaxing journey.
 With staff and fellow cruisers readily available to help you if you need anything, cruises are considered a very safe way to travel.

 Take your four-legged companion

 With increasing evidence-based research coming out on the mental health benefits of living with and travelling with your pet, hotels and resorts around the world are offering more and more options for travellers with furry companions.
 Forget about organising a pet-sitter or leaving your dog at the kennel; bring them along and enjoy options ranging from budget to luxury that will give your companion a travel experience equal to yours.
 With the company you will feel safer and are more likely to appear like a local, plus you have the added fun of a new bonding experience for you to share.